Je-ric/Youmanitarian-International/resources/views/README.md

     -   Archived: User's archived content.
     -   Rejected/Needs Revision: User's content that was rejected or needs revision.
     -   Needs Approval: (Visible only to Content Managers) Content from Program Coordinators pending approval.
+    -   Program Coordinators see Submitted and Needs Revision.
+    -   Managers/Admins see My Content, Published, Archived, and Needs Approval.
 -   **Role Permissions:**
     -   **Content Manager:**
         -   Can create, edit, publish, archive, and approve content.